Dorrit Reventlow: Marriages and children

 At a reception in 1991, Dorrit met Prince Dimitri Romanovich Romanov, the second son of Prince Roman Petrovich of Russia (1896-1978) and his wife, Countess Praskovia Dmitrievna Sheremeteva (1901-1980).
 In July 1993 they were married in Kostroma, which became the first visit of some Romanov spouses to Russia.
-Prior to her 1993 wedding, Dorrit joined the Russian Orthodox Church under the name Theodora Alexeevna.
+Prior to her 1993 wedding, Dorrit joined the Russian Orthodox Church in Kostroma under the name Theodora Alexeevna.
 The marriage remained childless.